-In a bathroom, kitchen or basement, a waterproof environment remains essential so you can avoid a variety of problems.
-Mould, flooding and water damage can become common problems for any homeowner, but the proper materials and sealants can help you avoid these issues.
+A waterproof environment is essential in bathrooms, kitchens, and basements to avoid various problems.
+Mould, flooding and water damage can become one of the common problems for any homeowner, but the proper materials and wall sealants can help you avoid these issues.

 1) SILICONE SEALANTS

-Silicone sealant remains one of the most common forms of sealant.
-It is powerful, flexible and durable.
+Silicone sealant remains one of the most common forms of wall sealant, and it is powerful, flexible and durable.
 Silicone sealant looks like a tough but flexible rubber, and you will often find it around bathtubs, showers, vents, sinks, windows and even on some roofs.

 Silicone sealants keep water out of certain areas, such as cracks and creases in your home.
 The sealants can also withstand high temperatures, so you might also find them used for automotive purposes.
 They come in multiple variations, but you will most likely see them in the form of a caulk gun at any local hardware store.